cambsull/SteamWebAPILibrary/docs/README.md

 }

 myFunc({
-    appid: '440',
+    appid: '440', // Returns the default 3 articles of news, with the default 300 characters, for appid 440.
 });

-// Returns up to the default 3 articles of news, each up to the default 300 characters, for the selected appid, 440.
 ```

 ### 2.2 | Option two -- passing arguments directly